moggieuk/Happy-Hare/README.md

 ### 1\.
 Important MMU Vendor / Version Specification

 Happy Hare functionality will vary with MMU vendor.
 After running the installer it is important to verify `mmu_vendor` and `mmu_version` correctly in `mmu_parameters.cfg` because they define the basic capabilities and options in Happy Hare.
-The only complication is that in order to support the many variations of ERCF v1.1 the correct suffix must be specified depending on modifications/upgrades.
+The only complication is that in order to support the many popular modifications to some MMU's the correct suffix must be specified depending on modifications/upgrades.

 <details>
 <summary><sub>🔹 Read more about vendor/version specification...</sub></summary>